lrstanley/vault-unseal/README.md

 Enterprise.
 If you have not, auto-unseal functionality for on-prem is currently only in enterprise (for cloud, it is now in the OSS version).
-If what you are storing in vault isn't sensitive enough to require human intervention, you may want to role your own unseal functionality.
+If what you are storing in vault isn't sensitive enough to require human intervention, you may want to roll your own unseal functionality.
 The problem with this is it is very hard to do safely.

 So, what do we need to solve? we want to auto-unseal a vault, by providing the